rvm/rvm-binary/README.md

 - `./run [all]` - Run build on all images, one by one
 - `./run binaries` - List all build rubies

+It is possible to define which ruby should be build:

+`RUBY_VERSIONS="ruby-1.9.3-p327" vagrant up arch_20120702_64bit`

 ## Output

 Output of the build will be available in `binaries/` folder.